 - Creativity and Excellence – Strive to lead locally, nationally, and internationally and pursue excellence in quality music education for singers and teachers.

-Each year, the Indianapolis Children’s Choir (ICC) serves approximately 5,500 young people, including more than 2,500 singers between the ages of 18 months and 18 years who are enrolled in the ICC’s weekly, in-depth music education programs.
+Each year, the Indianapolis Children’s Choir (ICC) serves approximately 2,500 young people between the ages of 18 months and 18 years who are enrolled in the ICC’s choirs and music education programs.
 Founded in 1986 by Henry Leck, and under the leadership of Artistic Director Joshua Pedde, the ICC nurtures and inspires student achievement through quality music education and the pursuit of artistic excellence in choral music performance.

 Housed on the campus of Butler University in Indianapolis, participants in the ICC’s programs represent the diversity of central Indiana with children from nearly 20 counties, including all of the Indianapolis area suburbs and nearby rural communities.
 These children come from more than 359 schools and 56 school districts.
 Each week, the ICC holds 110 rehearsals and music classes.

-The ICC performs in a wide variety of professional settings, helping set a standard of excellence in the children’s choral music world.
-The choir has performed often by blind audition for national professional music associations including five national conferences of the American Choral Directors Association, National Association for Music Education, Organization of American Kodály Educators, and American Orff-Schulwerk Association.
+The ICC performs in various professional settings, helping set a standard of excellence in the children’s choral music world.
+The choir has often performed by blind audition for national professional music associations including five national conferences of the American Choral Directors Association, National Association for Music Education, Organization of American Kodály Educators, and American Orff-Schulwerk Association.

-Presenting its own 10-concert series, the ICC performs at premier venues including Hilbert Circle Theatre, Christel DeHaan Performing Arts Center, and Clowes Memorial Hall.
-The Angels Sing holiday concert at St. Luke’s United Methodist Church is broadcast each year by WTHR.
-The ICC Alumni Association hosts former singers each year during the Saturday evening performance of Angels Sing.
+Presenting its own Concert Season each year, the ICC performs at premier venues including Hilbert Circle Theatre, Christel DeHaan Performing Arts Center, and Clowes Memorial Hall.
+The Angels Sing holiday concert at the historic Second Presbyterian Church is broadcast each year by 13 WTHR.
+The ICC Alumni Association hosts former singers each year during the Sunday afternoon performance of the holiday concerts.

 The ICC plays a central role in the cultural life of central Indiana.
 ICC singers have sung for Indiana gubernatorial and mayoral inaugurations.
 Performances have included The Governor’s Arts Awards, the Indiana Living Legends Award Gala, the Indiana Leadership Summit, the Tenth Pan Am Games, President George W. Bush’s visit to Indiana, the Congressional Medal of Honor Memorial Dedication, Project 9/11 Indianapolis Memorial Dedication Ceremony, the Indianapolis Prize Gala, opening and closing ceremonies of the International Violin Competition of Indianapolis, and more.
 In 2003, the choir presented Indianapolis’ first professional children’s opera, The Trio of Minuet, at Clowes Memorial Hall.